Nick-Pestov/AI_Media_Detector/README.md

-# Google Chrome Extension to Warn of AI generated content and Harmful content
+# Google Chrome Extension to Warn of AI generated content and Harmful content present on a webpage

 # verif.ai – AI Media Detector - GenAI Genesis 2025🧠🔍